xlicoe/klotski-state-generator/README.md

 ![](/../main/graphs/state_space_mapping.png)
 ![](/../main/graphs/visual.png)

-But it sure will get more complicated with more possibilies on the board!
+But it sure will get more complicated with more possible moves on the board!
 ![](/../main/graphs/more_blocks.png)
 ![](/../main/graphs/more_visual.png)